 Water Evacuation Simulation

 Traction on wet road surfaces is an important part of the product safety we deliver to you in our tires.
-Simulation of hydraulic flow, dynamic tread pattern and groove geometry, water film layer properties, etc., results in real-world prediction of macro and microscopic road contact characteristics, which equals gripping performance.
+Simulation of hydraulic flow, dynamic tread pattern groove geometry, and water film layer properties, results in a real-world prediction of macro and microscopic road contact characteristics, which equals gripping performance.
 We maximize the water flow through the footprint at various speeds, minimizing white areas of “little or no contact” at higher speeds.

 Rolling Resistance Simulation